Funeral: Islamic

+The mourning period is 40 days long.

 Jewish

 In Judaism, funerals follow fairly specific rites, though they are subject to variation in custom.
 Halakha calls for preparatory rituals involving bathing and shrouding the body accompanied by prayers and readings from the Hebrew Bible, and then a funeral service marked by eulogies and brief prayers, and then the lowering of the body into the grave and the filling of the grave.
 Traditional law and practice forbid cremation of the body; the Reform Jewish movement generally discourages cremation but does not outright forbid it.

 Burial rites should normally take place as soon as possible and include: